Balajanovski/capi/README.md

 CAPI comes with two parts.
 Firstly, a visibility graph generator, which turns a vector representation of all the obstacles (such as a shapefile for countries), into a visibility graph.
 Secondly, CAPI comes with a path searcher, which uses A* to traverse the generated visibility graph and come up with the sensible interpolation.

+## Is CAPI fast?

+That's up to you to decide.
+However, we have taken care to make CAPI as fast as it can be.
+The visibility graph computation and shortest path calculation gruntwork are all implemented in C++.
+OpenMP is used to improve concurrency for the visibility graph computation.

+## C++ Dependencies

+- OpenMP
+- TBB (Thread Building Blocks)

+## CAPI History

+- CAPI was created as a project for my work at Wisetech Global in 2021.